The Bolt and the Coils

 An open vision.

-I was awake, eyes open, and suddenly saw myself being crushed in the coils of a giant serpent.
+I was awake, eyes open, seeing myself wrapped up in the coils of a giant serpent.
 Python-like.
 Massive.
-It had me wrapped tight and was preparing to swallow me alive.
+It had me tight and as I looked up I saw right into it’s giant open jaws which were turning down towards my head preparing to swallow me alive.

 I was done for.

-They were tying ropes on the snake and pulling.
+They were tying ropes on the snake and pulling with everything they had.

 Unwinding it.

-Peeling the coils back off me so I could be free and not be devoured whole.
+Peeling the coils back off me so I could breath at last, and not be devoured whole.

 My boss and his wife.
 The Irish nun.
-My family and friends back home praying for me.
+My family and friends back home.
+I knew they were present through their prayers.

 The vision faded.